andover-cs630/pages/Markdown/counting-sort.md

 layout: "@main"
 ---

-## **S.1: Sorting in Linear Time**
+## Sorting in Linear Time

-There are many existing algorithms which sort collections of things, usually in the forms of arrays, trees, heaps, etc into a prefixed order (usually increasing or decreasing).
+There are many algorithms to sort collections of elements into a prefixed order (usually increasing or decreasing) from arrays, trees, heaps, etc.

-The most time efficient sorting algorithms known to mankind operate in $O(nlog(n))$ time.
+The most efficient sorting algorithms operate in $O(n*log n)$ time.

-However, if there are size/range restrictions on the elements to be sorted, then there exist sorting algorithms that operate in linear $O(n)$ time.
+However, if there are size/range restrictions on the elements to be sorted, then sorting algorithms may operate in $O(n)$ time, a linear time-complexity.

-## **S.2: Counting Sort**
+## Counting Sort

-Counting sort assumes all elements are integers in a range, $[0, k-1]$ for a finite $k$.
-In short, the main characteristic of counting sort is that it uses an array with size $k$ to store the repetition counts of every element in the range.
+Counting sort assumes all elements are integers in a range, $[0, k-1]$ for a finite constant $k$.
+Essentially, counting sort uses an auxiliary array of size $k$ to store the repetition counts of every element in the given range.

-### Algorithm
+#### Algorithm

 1. Create an array $A$ with size $k$, where $A[i]$ stores the number of times $i$ appears in the original array.
 We can do this by initializing $A$ to all $0$, and then as we read through the original array $O[i]$, we increment $A[O[i]]$ by 1.
 2. At this point, $A$ is a frequency count array across all $k$ elements in range.
 Next, we update $A$ as follows - we want $A[i]$ to be the sum of all $A[j]$ where $j < i$ in the previous iteration of $A$.
 This way, the new updated $A$ is organized so that $A[i]$ contains one more than the number of elements to come before it $i$ is to be in the array at all.